“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela.

 • Prioritise repayment: Make extra payments towards existing debts to lower your DTI.

-• Take on additional work: You should consider part-time jobs or freelancing opportunities to boost your income.
+• Increase Your Income: Take on additional work: Consider part-time jobs or freelancing opportunities to boost your income.

-• Leverage skills and education: Explore ways to monetise your expertise or degree.
+• Leverage skills and education: Explore ways to monetize your expertise or degree.

-• Research lenders with flexible income requirements: Some lenders are more lenient towards applicants with higher DTIs.
+• Explore Refinancing Options: Research lenders with flexible income requirements.
+Some lenders are more lenient towards applicants with higher DTIs.

 • Seek discounts or lower interest rates: Certain lenders offer incentives like rate reductions based on good payment history or automatic payments.